Skip to main content Skip to accessibility

 View or update your States of Jersey job application

-How to fill out your non-resident tax return
+Help with filling out your non-resident tax return

-Tax liability of a non-resident
+Tax liability if you're non-resident

 Section 1: Personal information

-Please correct any information that is wrong or out of date.
-Enter your personal details and if
+Correct any information that is wrong or out of date.
+Enter your personal details and if applicable your spouse or civil partner’s details.

 If you visited the island during the year enter the dates you stayed overnight on the island.
-If
+If accommodation is available for your use and you stayed in it, confirm the address.

 Section 2: Income liable to Jersey tax